ADCS PrivEsc: Certificate Templates

 certreq -q -submit request.pem cert.pem

-certreq -q -accept cert.pem
+certreq -q -accept cert.pemcreate a

-and install the response of the certificate authority
+-newcertificate request from given policy file-Submitthe generatedrequest.pemto the certificate authority-Acceptand install the response of the certificate authority

 Using an existing certificate